mikf/gallery-dl/README.rst

-*gallery-dl* is a command-line program to download image-galleries and -collections from several image hosting sites such as pixiv.net, exhentai.org, gelbooru.com and several more (see `Supported Sites`_).
+*gallery-dl* is a command-line program to download image-galleries and -collections from several image hosting sites such as pixiv.net, exhentai.org, danbooru.donmai.us and several more (see `Supported Sites`_).
 It requires Python 3.3+ to run and works on Unix-like systems as well as on Windows.

 |pypi| |build|